Chapter 9 : Call Me Green.

 “You know, there is an opening in my department.
 If you gave me your resume I could hand it in with my recommendations.
 How would you like to work in the AMRS?”

 “AMRS?”
-I repeated, stifling my laugh, “Is that what you put on your motivational flyers?”
+I repeated, stifling my laugh.
+“Is that what you put on your promotional flyers?”

 “No, I don’t think-”